-In order to reduce the level of $CO_2$ emissions into the environment, reduce dependence on fossil fuels and increase the use of endogenous energies, governments have been promoting renewable sources of energy, including wind power.
+In order to reduce the level of CO2 emissions into the environment, reduce dependence on fossil fuels and increase the use of endogenous energies, governments have been promoting renewable sources of energy, including wind power.
 In the European Union, the European Commission set a target for renewable sources of energy to meet 20 per cent. of the region's energy needs by 2020.
+Having said this, difficulties experienced by governments across Europe and in the United States in the recent past, either in controlling public deficits or in successfully promoting economic growth means that there is lower visibility over the profitability of future new renewable projects.

 EDP plans to continue developing new wind power capacity as part of its targeted growth plan.
-EDP is already the third largest wind power operator worldwide and, as at 30 June 2011, had 6,887 MW of wind power capacity, with 325 MW of capacity under construction.
-The expansion plans primarily entail increasing capacity and completing projects in EDP's pipeline in its existing markets (Spain, Portugal, France, Belgium, the United States, Poland, Romania, Italy and Brazil).
+EDP is already the third largest wind power operator worldwide, with 7,169 MW of wind power capacity installed by June 2012 and 468MW under construction as at June 2012.
+The expansion plans primarily entail the execution of EDP's pipeline in its existing markets (Spain, Portugal, the United States, Poland, Romania, Italy, Brazil, France and Belgium).
+The pace of pipeline execution is adjusted to reflect the existing visibility over the profitability of different projects, depending on different market's tariff regimes and investment incentives, although the focus is now moving towards Eastern European markets.